 EKC(LEGAL) - TESTING PROGRAMS: READING ASSESSMENT

-The Commissioner shall adopt a list of reading instruments that the District may use to diagnose student reading development and comprehension.
+The commissioner of education shall adopt a list of reading instruments that a school district may use to diagnose student reading development and comprehension.

-For use in diagnosing the reading development and comprehension of kindergarten students, the Commissioner shall include on the Commissioner's list at least two multidimensional assessment tools.
-A multidimensional assessment tool on the Commissioner's list must either include a reading instrument and test at least three developmental skills, including literacy, or test at least two developmental skills, other than literacy, and be administered in conjunction with a separate reading instrument that is on the Commissioner's list.
+For use in diagnosing the reading development and comprehension of kindergarten students, the commissioner shall adopt a multidimensional assessment tool that includes a reading instrument and tests at least three developmental skills.
 A multidimensional assessment tool is considered to be a reading instrument.

-The District-level committee may adopt a list of reading instruments in addition to the reading instruments on the Commissioner's list.
-Each reading instrument adopted by the District-level committee shall be based on scientific research concerning reading skills development and reading comprehension.
+The district-level committee may adopt a list of reading instruments in addition to the reading instruments on the commissioner's list for a grade level other than kindergarten.
+Each reading instrument adopted by the district-level committee shall be based on scientific research concerning reading skills development and reading comprehension.
 A list of adopted reading instruments shall provide for diagnosing the reading development and comprehension of students participating in a bilingual or special language program.

-The District shall administer, at the kindergarten and first- and second-grade levels, a reading instrument on the list adopted by the Commissioner or by the District-level committee.
-The District shall administer the reading instrument in accordance with the Commissioner's recommendations.
+A district shall administer, at first- and second-grade levels, a reading instrument on the list adopted by the commissioner or by the district-level committee.
+A district shall administer the reading instrument in accordance with the commissioner's recommendations.

-The District shall administer a diagnostic reading instrument during the first six weeks of the school year to each student in grade 7 whose performance on the grade 6 state reading assessment did not meet the passing standard.
-If a student was administered the modified state assessment in reading, the ARD committee may determine if the diagnostic assessment is appropriate for use with that student.
+A district shall administer a diagnostic reading instrument during the first six weeks of the school year to each student in grade 7 whose performance on the grade 6 state reading assessment did not meet the passing standard.
+If a student was administered the modified state assessment in reading, the admission, review, and dismissal (ARD) committee may determine if the diagnostic assessment is appropriate for use with that student.

 A student in grade 7 who does not have a score for the state reading assessment in grade 6 may be given an equivalent comprehension assessment.
 If that student does not meet the passing standard, the student must be administered the diagnostic reading assessment.

-The District must use the Texas Middle School Fluency Assessment and/or an alternate diagnostic reading instrument.
-The District must submit an alternate diagnostic reading instrument to TEA for approval.
+A district must use the Texas Middle School Fluency Assessment and/or an alternate diagnostic reading instrument.
+A district must submit an alternate diagnostic reading instrument to the Texas Education Agency (TEA) for approval.
 An alternate diagnostic instrument must:

 Notice to Parents

-The District shall notify the parent or guardian of each student in kindergarten, first grade, or second grade who is determined, on the basis of reading instrument results, to be at risk for dyslexia or other reading difficulties.
-The District shall make a good-faith effort to ensure that this notice is provided in person or by regular mail, is clear and easy to understand, and is written in English and in the parent or guardian's native language.
+A district shall notify the parent or guardian of each student in kindergarten, first grade, or second grade who is determined, on the basis of reading instrument results, to be at risk for dyslexia or other reading difficulties.
+A district shall make a good-faith effort to ensure that this notice is provided in person or by regular mail, is clear and easy to understand, and is written in English and in the parent or guardian's native language.

 Accelerated Reading Instruction Program

-The District shall implement an accelerated reading instruction program that provides reading instruction that addresses reading deficiencies to those students and shall determine the form, content, and timing of that program.
-[See ACCELERATED READING INSTRUCTION PROGRAM at EHBC(LEGAL)]
+A district shall implement an accelerated reading instruction program that provides reading instruction that addresses reading deficiencies to those students and shall determine the form, content, and timing of that program.
+[See Accelerated Reading Instruction Program at EHBC(LEGAL)]

 Education Code 28.006; 19 TAC 101.6001